Work-Related Injuries Increasing

 Workers’ compensation coverage is available to qualifying employees if they are injured on the job.
 When an employee is injured, that employee files a claim with the state’s workers’ compensation board.
 The claim will be reviewed, and hearings may also be conducted in front of a workers’ compensation judge.
 The judge will decide if the employee is entitled to any compensation.

-It is important to seek guidance from a New York workplace accident attorney as soon as possible.
+It is important to seek guidance from a New York workplace Long Island personal injury attorney as soon as possible.
 There are deadlines in place that limit how long a claimant has to file a case—otherwise, the claimant will be solely responsible for medical bills and other expenses.
 Your employer’s insurance company will try to get away with providing you with as little money as possible toward your claim, even if you are entitled to thousands of dollars.
 For example, did you know that you may be entitled to the cost of future medical expenses?

 Call today to speak with our Long Island Workplace Accident Lawyers